UoB-COMSM0166/2026-group-10/README.md

 Communication was another important factor.
 We used WhatsApp, Microsoft Teams, and a Kanban board to keep track of progress and tasks.
 This helped everyone stay on the same page and made it easier to see what still needed to be done.
 Without that, it’s likely we would have wasted time or ended up duplicating work.

+**Challenges Faced**

+The main challenge we faced was trying to balance what we wanted to achieve with what we could realistically complete.
+Early in the project, we were quite ambitious and began working on several features at once.
+However, as the deadline got closer, it became clear that we wouldn’t be able to finish everything to a good standard.
+Features like the shop system, hero selection (Archmage, Ranger, and Warrior), and the skill tree were all partially implemented but not fully completed.
+This showed us that incomplete features can actually be a problem, as they take time to develop but don’t fully add to the final product.

 ### Contribution Statement

 - Provide a table of everyone's contribution, which *may* be used to weight individual grades.
 We expect that the contribution will be split evenly across team-members in most cases.
 Please let us know as soon as possible if there are any issues with teamwork as soon as they are apparent and we will do our best to help your team work harmoniously together.